All Episodes

 It's going to devastate.

-We're going to have an ever-increasing welfare state, more and more people with no choice but than to depend on government.
+We're going to have an ever-increasing welfare state, more and more people with no choice but then to depend on government because the private sector, where jobs used to be, is being destroyed.

 And on top of that, here comes this health care bill.

-And the headlines today, lost jobs not returned until 2012, economist poll.
+And the headlines today, lost jobs not return until 2012, economist poll.

 The 7.2 million jobs lost in the recession, 7.2 million, will not return until 2012 or beyond.